pytroll/tutorial-satpy-half-day/INSTALL.md

    You should see `SUCCESS` as the last line of output.

+10. Installation is now complete.
+If you are attending an instructor lead tutorial then you can wait for your next steps from the instructor.
+If you are following the tutorial on your own then continue on to the next step.

-10. Start the Jupyter Notebook server from the activate python environment so we can run the tutorial's notebooks.
+11. Start the Jupyter Notebook server from the activated python environment so you can run the tutorial's notebooks.

     ```shell
     jupyter notebook